umr4nlp/umr-guidelines/guidelines.md

   - <span>ENDEAVOR</span>

   - <span>PERFORMANCE</span>

 Certain types of events are not annotated for aspect; these will receive the <span>Not Applicable</span> annotation.
 Events that occur habitually are annotated as <span>HABITUAL</span>.
 All states are simply annotated as <span>STATE</span>, while for processes, annotators choose between
 <span>ACTIVITY</span>, <span>ENDEAVOR</span>, and
 <span>PERFORMANCE</span>.
 Annotators proceed through a series of
-decisions, represented in Figure 1, in order to select the appropriate aspect annotation for each event.
+decisions, in order to select the appropriate aspect annotation for each event.

 Steps \#1, \#2, and \#3 in the decision tree concern the <span>Not